Christian Ramos

-Christian Guillermo Martín Ramos Garagay (born 4 November 1988), known as Christian Ramos, is a Peruvian footballer who plays for César Vallejo and the Peru national team as a centre back.
+Christian Guillermo Martín Ramos Garagay (born 4 November 1988) is a Peruvian professional footballer who plays for Universidad de San Martín the Peru national team as a centre-back.

-In May 2018, he was named in Peru's provisional 24 man squad for the 2018 World Cup in Russia.

 Club career

 Sporting Cristal

-He joined Sporting Cristal at the age of 13 but only made his debut for the reserve team in 2007 season.
+Ramos joined Sporting Cristal at the age of 13 but only made his debut for the reserve team in the 2007 season.
 The 2008 season witnessed the rise of Ramos himself, where he played 47 games and was instrumental in guiding Sporting Cristal to the 2009 Copa Libertadores.
 However, he left the club in 2009 after seeing himself being sidelined.

 Universidad de San Martín

-Club Deportivo Universidad de San Martín de Porres was his second club in his career, and also where he achieved his height, with USMP won the 2010 season and qualified for the 2011 Copa Libertadores.
+Club Deportivo Universidad de San Martín de Porres was Ramos' second club in his career, and also where he achieved his height, with USMP won the 2010 season and qualified for the 2011 Copa Libertadores.
 His performance impressed then-Peru national football team manager Sergio Markarián, allowing him to be summoned to the national team for the first time.